AAU-Edge-Computing-and-Networking/DRL-modelling-of-PUFs/README.md

 ## Dependencies

-The code was tested using the following:
+The DQN attacks were tested using the following:
  - Python 3.8
  - pypuf 2.2.0
  - numpy 1.23.1
  - chainerrl 0.8.0
  - tensorflow 2.10.0
+ - pandas 1.5.1

+The LR or MLP attacks were tested using the following:
+ - Python 3.8
+ - pypuf 3.2.1
+ - numpy 1.23.1
+ - tensorflow 2.4.4
  - pandas 1.5.1

 ## How to use